michaelfselby/Calc/README.md

 The following **additional** features are implemented:

-- [ ] I created a number of people variable and calculated the amount each person would owe
+- [ ] I created a "people" variable and calculated the amount each person would owe based on the total

 ## Video Walkthrough